Joseph A. Lombardo

 - Defective products.

-Medical malpractice in particular is a widespread issue in New Jersey.
-According to statistics released by Diederich Healthcare’s 2013 Medical Malpractice Payout Analysis, New Jersey is ranked #4 in the nation for medical malpractice payouts, with approximately one third of medical malpractice matters resulting in patient death.
+Medical malpractice, in particular, is a widespread issue.
+According to statistics released by Diederich Healthcare’s 2013 Medical Malpractice Payout Analysis, New Jersey is ranked #4 in the nation for medical malpractice payouts, with approximately one-third of medical malpractice matters resulting in patient death.

-Car accidents and defective roadway claims are another common issue in New Jersey.
+Car accidents and defective roadway claims are another common issue.
 In Atlantic City, congested and heavily utilized roadways such as the Atlantic City Expressway, Route 30, and Route 40 can be highly dangerous for motorists.
-According to statistics compiled by the New Jersey State Police, in 2011, 48 people were killed resulting from road accidents in Atlantic County, making it one of the most dangerous counties for fatal motor accidents in the state of New Jersey.

-In New Jersey, the regulations pertaining to how survivors may be financially compensated for wrongful death are handled by N.J.S.A.
+In Atlantic City, the regulations pertaining to how survivors may be financially compensated for wrongful death are handled by N.J.S.A.
 2A:31-4, also known as the Wrongful Death Act.
 The Wrongful Death Act outlines five rules for evaluating and distributing financial restitution:

 What Does Wrongful Death Compensation Cover?